Order your property searches today

 Chancel Search

 The land on which your property is built retains a potential liability that you have to contribute to the cost of repairs to the chancel of a parish church.
 This medieval anomaly affects thousands of properties across England and Wales.
+Whilst the liability may not be recorded in the title to the property, it may still be binding on the current owner.

-As the liability relates to former rectorial land which often stretched for many miles, it can affect old or new properties, urban or rural, and the potential costs can run into thousands of pounds.
+As the liability relates to former rectorial land which often stretches for many miles, it can affect old or new properties, urban or rural, and the potential costs can run into thousands of pounds.

 Drainage and Water Search

-The Regulated Drainage and Water Search identifies if a property is connected to the mains water supply, the location of public water drains, whether there are any public sewers within the boundaries of the property or in the near vicinity, and if any sewers or proposed sewers are adopted.
+The Regulated Drainage and Water Search identifies if a property is connected to the mains water supply, the location of public water drains, whether there are any public drains or sewers within the boundaries of the property or in the near vicinity, and if any sewers or proposed sewers are adopted.

-It also indicates whether foul water and surface water drain from the property to a public sewer, and the basis of charging for sewerage and water supply.
+It also indicates whether foul water and surface water drain from the property to a public sewer and the basis of charging for sewerage and water supply.

 Environmental Search